 Montenegro

 When most people plan a trip to the Balkans, their first destination is usually Serbia or Croatia.
-However, nestled right between them lies one of the most underrated countries in Europe:ย Montenegro!
+However, nestled right between them lies one of the most underrated countries in Europe: Montenegro!

 Montenegro may be a small and fairly new country (it became independent in 2006), yet its beautiful nature, convenient tourist infrastructure, and variety of activities mean there’s something for everyone!
-Most travelers start off in Montenegro’s most popular city, Kotor, before working their way around the country.

 Nature lovers will enjoy hiking or exploring Durmitor National Park (also known as the ‘Montenegrin Alps’), while those looking to relax will love the beaches in Ulcinj.
 Of course, we can’t forget about Budva’s nightlife or the historical city of Cetinje, which was Montenegro’s first capital.